Death to Apple's Mac Mini: I made a Hackintosh

 The problem is Apple hasn't updated the Mac Mini since October 2014.

-For the past several years, I've used a nearly 7-year-old MacBook Pro as my family's media center, storing all our family photos, videos, iTunes movies, music and everything else.
+For the past several years, I've used a nearly 7-year-old MacBook Pro as a media center, storing all our family photos, videos, iTunes movies, music and everything else.
 I've also started using Plex, an app that allows me to stream and search for all that stuff the same way you use Netflix, but also for -- y'know -- pictures of my son's first smile.

 This year, it was time for a replacement.
 Sadly, MacBook Pro laptops were all that'd be on tap.
 Even Apple's iMac (last updated October 2015) and Mac Pro (last updated December 2013) desktop computers were neglected.
 If I bought a Mac Mini today, I'd be paying full price for a machine more than two years old.